 Anthony Gustav de Rothschild (1887-1961), had a passion for exotic luxury automobiles.
 In March of 1934, Anthony ordered a matching set of Hispano-Suizas, a K-6 for formal occasions, the other, a J12 for cruising around town.
 The two cars were ordered through Hispano-Suiza’s London Agent, J. Smith & Co.
-Ltd, and were sent to Fernandez & Darrin in the United States to receive his most striking bodies.
+Ltd, and were sent to Fernandez & Darrin in Paris to receive the most striking bodies.
 The cars were finished in identical colors and complimentary styles.

 Anthony’s car was a Coupe Chauffeur limousine which was built for the long wheelbase (146 ½”) K6 chassis.
 The body featured a teardrop–shaped closed passenger compartment whose raked windscreen matched that of the open chauffeur’s compartment.
 Top speed 88 mph.
 The K-6 Coupe Chauffeur remained with the Rothschild family until 1984.

 On the shorter J12 chassis, a matching teardrop-shaped 4-passenger coupe was built and this was favoured by Anthony’s wife, Yvonne (1899-1977).
 The J12 was one of the most expensive Hispano-Suiza chassis, featuring a V12 engine similar to the fighter plane engines of the era.
 It had a top speed of 108 mph.
 The J-12 coupe was sold by the Rothschild family to industrialist A. J. McAlpine in 1949.

 The Rothschild Hispano-Suizas were some of the most expensive cars of the day, costing $40,000 dollars for the pair, equivalent to about £8,000 in 1935 (about £300,000 today).
 They caused a sensation in London, and were quite unlike anything else to be seen on the roads.